awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

       1. For **Security groups**, a security group has been created for your scheduled tasks, which allows HTTP traffic from the internet \(`0.0.0.0/0`\)\.
 To edit the name or the rules of this security group, or to choose an existing security group, choose **Edit** and then modify your security group settings\.

       1. For **Auto\-assign Public IP**, choose whether to have your tasks receive a public IP address\.
-If you are using Fargate tasks, a public IP address needs to be assigned to the task's elastic network interface, with a route to the internet, or a NAT gateway that can route requests to the internet, in order for the task to pull container images\.
+If you are using Fargate tasks, a public IP address must be assigned to the task's elastic network interface, with a route to the internet, or a NAT gateway that can route requests to the internet\.
+This allows the task to pull container images\.

    1. For **CloudWatch Events IAM role for this target**, choose an existing CloudWatch Events service role \(`ecsEventsRole`\) that you may have already created\.
 Or, choose **Create new role** to create the required IAM role that allows CloudWatch Events to make calls to Amazon ECS to run tasks on your behalf\.
 For more information, see [CloudWatch Events IAM Role](CWE_IAM_role.md)\.
 **Important**
-If your scheduled tasks require the use of the task execution role, or if they use a task role override, then you must add `iam:PassRole` permissions for your task execution role and/or task role override to the CloudWatch IAM role\.
+If your scheduled tasks require the use of the task execution role, or if they use a task role override, then you must add `iam:PassRole` permissions for your task execution role or task role override to the CloudWatch IAM role\.
 For more information, see [CloudWatch Events IAM Role](CWE_IAM_role.md)\.

    1. \(Optional\) In the **Container overrides** section, you can expand individual containers and override the command and/or environment variables for that container that are defined in the task definition\.